Skip to content

 Step 5: Explore More Data Types

-After completing the basic closed loop of host monitoring, you can gradually integrate more data types according to business needs to build full-stack observability capabilities:
+After completing the basic closed loop of host monitoring, you can gradually connect more data types based on business needs to build full-stack observability:

 Data Type Description Recommended Scenarios

-Logs Collect application and system logs, supporting full-text search and pattern analysis Fault troubleshooting, audit tracing
+Logs Collect application and system logs, supporting full-text search and pattern analysis Troubleshooting, audit tracing

-Real User Monitoring (RUM) Collect real user access experience data Web/Mini Program performance optimization
+RUM Collect real user access experience data Web/mini program performance optimization

-Agent Monitoring Trace Agent requests and correlate with the entire application link, measure the number of Tokens consumed for each generation task AI applications, large model service governance
+Agent Monitoring Track Agent requests and correlate with the entire application link, meter the number of Tokens consumed per generative task AI applications, large model service governance

-Security Monitoring Integrate CSPM and SIEM capabilities to build an integrated security monitoring system covering assets, configuration, and behavior Security event management, compliance auditing
+Security Monitoring Integrate CSPM and SIEM capabilities to build a unified security monitoring system for assets, configurations, and behaviors Security incident management, compliance auditing

-Cloud Resource Integration Synchronize resource data from cloud vendors such as Alibaba Cloud, AWS, Huawei Cloud, etc. Hybrid cloud/Multi-cloud unified monitoring
+Cloud Resource Integration Synchronize resource data from cloud providers such as Alibaba Cloud, AWS, and Huawei Cloud Hybrid cloud/multi-cloud unified monitoring

-Enter the Integrations module to view all data sources supported by TrueWatch and corresponding access guidance documents.
-All data, after integration, can be correlated and analyzed in the same workspace without switching between multiple tools.
+Go to the Integrations module to view all supported data sources and their corresponding connection guides.
+After all data is connected, it can be correlated and analyzed in the same workspace without switching between multiple tools.

 Advanced: Query and Analyze Data

-When you are familiar with basic visualization and alerts, if you need more flexible data exploration, you can use the TrueWatch self-developed DQL (Data Query Language).
-DQL is specifically designed for time series data, logs, events, and other observable data, and can be used in multiple modules such as Explorer, Dashboards, Metric Analysis, and Query Tools.
+When you are familiar with basic visualization and alerts, if you need more flexible data exploration, you can use TrueWatch's self-developed DQL (Data Query Language).
+DQL is designed specifically for observability data such as time series data, logs, and events, and can be used in multiple modules such as explorers, dashboards, metric analysis, and query tools.

 For DQL syntax and usage examples, please refer to DQL Query Language.

-After completing the above steps, you already have the ability to use TrueWatch for basic system monitoring.
-If you need to learn more about a specific feature module, you can consult the corresponding topic documentation through the left navigation bar, or get contextual guidance through the in-page help entry in the console.
+After completing the above steps, you have the basic ability to use TrueWatch for system monitoring.
+If you want to learn more about a specific feature module, you can refer to the corresponding topic documentation through the left navigation bar, or get contextual guidance through the help entry within the console page.

 DataKit enables resource protection mechanisms by default.
-When installed on a host, it limits CPU and memory usage through cgroup (Linux).
-Under low load, memory usage is about 100MB, and CPU consumption is low, having minimal impact on business systems.
-If the data collection volume is large, you can adjust the [resource_limit] configuration in datakit.conf.
+When installed on a host, it uses cgroup (Linux) to limit CPU and memory usage.
+Under low load, memory usage is about 100MB, and CPU consumption is low, with minimal impact on business systems.
+If the amount of collected data is large, you can adjust the [resource_limit] configuration in datakit.conf.
 For container or Kubernetes deployments, resource limits need to be configured manually.

-Is the Free Plan really permanently free?
-Are there any hidden charges?
+Is the Free Plan really free forever?
+Are there any hidden fees?

-The Free Plan does not require payment but is subject to usage quotas (such as number of users, number of hosts, number of monitors, data storage volume, etc.).
-After exceeding the quota, TrueWatch has the right to suspend or restrict service usage until you upgrade to the Commercial Plan or reduce usage.
+The Free Plan does not require payment, but is subject to usage quotas (e.g., number of users, number of hosts, number of monitors, data storage volume, etc.).
+If quotas are exceeded, TrueWatch has the right to suspend or restrict service usage rights until you upgrade to the Commercial Plan or reduce usage.
 The Free Plan does not provide commercial-level technical support or invoicing services.

 I don't want to monitor a certain host anymore.
 How do I remove it from the console?

-After stopping or uninstalling DataKit on that host, the host will no longer report data.
-If no data is reported for more than 24 hours, the host will be automatically removed from the list.
-The host list only shows hosts that were online in the last 10 minutes by default.
+After stopping or uninstalling DataKit on that host, the host will no longer upload data.
+If no data is uploaded for more than 24 hours, the host will be automatically removed from the list.
+The host list by default only shows hosts that have been online in the last 10 minutes.
 You can also click the "Show only online hosts" button to view currently active hosts.

 The name displayed in the host list is an IP address.
-Can it be changed to a custom name?
+Can I change it to a custom name?

 Yes.
-When installing DataKit, set the host tag (e.g., host=my-server) through the environment variable DK_GLOBAL_HOST_TAGS, or modify the global tag configuration in datakit.conf after installation.
-After modification, the console will display the host name according to the tag you set.
+When installing DataKit, set host tags (e.g., host=my-server) through the environment variable DK_GLOBAL_HOST_TAGS, or modify the global tag configuration in datakit.conf after installation.
+After modification, the console will display the host name according to the tags you set.

 Do I need to write code or complex query statements to configure monitors?

-No. TrueWatch provides an official template library covering common scenarios such as hosts, databases, and network.
+No. TrueWatch provides an official template library covering common scenarios such as hosts, databases, and networks.
 You only need to select a template and adjust parameters such as thresholds and notification channels.
-For more flexible configuration, you can also customize detection rules through the visual interface without writing code.
+If you need more flexible configuration, you can also customize detection rules through the visual interface without writing code.

 Can I use TrueWatch to monitor my home computer, virtual machine, or Raspberry Pi?

 Yes.
-DataKit supports various operating systems such as Linux, Windows, and macOS.
-As long as the device can access the public internet, DataKit can be installed and connected to TrueWatch.
-Environments such as virtual machines, cloud servers, physical machines, and personal computers are all applicable.
+DataKit supports multiple operating systems such as Linux, Windows, and macOS.
+As long as the device can access the public network, DataKit can be installed and connected to TrueWatch.
+It is suitable for environments such as virtual machines, cloud servers, physical machines, and personal computers.

 Where is my data stored?
-Is it safe?
+Is it secure?

-Data for the SaaS Plan (Free Plan/Commercial Plan) is uploaded and stored in the TrueWatch cloud data center.
+For the SaaS version (Free Plan/Commercial Plan), data is uploaded and stored in the TrueWatch cloud data center.
 TrueWatch provides data encryption for transmission and storage.
-If you have strict requirements for data sovereignty, you can choose the Deployment Plan to keep data entirely within your local infrastructure.
+If you have strict requirements for data sovereignty, you can choose the Deployment Plan to keep all data within your local infrastructure.

-How long is data retained in the Free Plan?
+How long is data retained for the Free Plan?